plynty/aws-api-gateway-client/README.md

 [![dependencies Status](https://david-dm.org/kndt84/aws-api-gateway-client/status.svg)](https://david-dm.org/kndt84/aws-api-gateway-client)

 # Overview -- plynty
-_This is a plynty-specific fork.
+_This is a plynty-specific branch.
 The code is not modified, but the transpile script has been run, and the resulting **dist** files are included.
-This allows it to be imported into the plynty-api without additional preparation steps._
+This allows it to be imported into the plynty-api without additional preparation steps. **This branch is not intended to be merged back into master.**  The purpose is just to expose the dist files._

 A module for AWS API gateway client based on auto-generated JavaScript SDK.
 This module can be used not only for Node.js but for front-end.
 In addition, it generalizes original SDK's endpoint specific methods.

 Reference: